Bridgeport Water Quality at a Glance

 Irrigation Guidelines:

-• Conservation programs help reduce demand and protect water resources during summer months
+• Conservation programmes help reduce demand and protect reservoir levels during summer months when source water organic content is highest — directly reducing disinfection byproduct formation

-• Exemptions available for new plantings or sod installation with proper notification
+• Exemptions are available for new plantings or sod installation with proper advance notification

 Conservation Resources: